voidstar78/DestinyHunter/README.md

 O        = ACTIVE THE ORB
            There is only one ORB in the game.
-It is quite visible, but I leave it as a surprise to players to find it.
+It is quite visible, but I leave it as a surprise to players to actually locate it.
 					 You may only activate it once!
 It will basically give you unlimited STAMINA.